graphix-asterixdb/graphix-asterixdb.github.io/docs/query-model.md

 ### Navigational Pattern Matching Queries
 The two prior sections describe two distinct classes of graph queries, though it's easy to see how we create queries that involve both pattern matching and path finding (with regular expressions).
-The superclass of queries described here are known formally as _conjunctive regular path queries_, or _navigational pattern matching queries_.
+The superclass of queries described here is known formally as _conjunctive regular path queries_, or _navigational pattern matching queries_.
 To extend the _FRIENDS_WITH_ example from the previous section, suppose we are now interested in finding such a path between _any_ pair of users that have made a review.
 Graphically, we describe our query as such: